jaysoo/nx-react-book/manuscript/chapter4.md

 ### Managing cart state using Redux Toolkit

 The cart state will contain multiple sub-values (cart items, status flag, etc.), and we'll also need to communicate with the API endpoint.
 To help use manage this complexity, we can take advantage of [Redux Toolkit](https://redux-toolkit.js.org/).
-Luckily, Nx comes with a schematic to help set this up.
+Luckily, Nx comes with a generator to help set this up.

 ```bash
 nx g redux cart --project=cart-data-access --appProject=bookstore
 ```

 Here, we are creating a new Redux slice `cart` in the `cart-data-access` library that we created previously.
-As well, the schematic will install the necessary npm packages for Redux Toolkit, add configure the store in `bookstore` app, and add the `cart` slice.
+As well, the generator will install the necessary npm packages for Redux Toolkit, add configure the store in `bookstore` app, and add the `cart` slice.

 When the command completes, open up `apps/bookstore/src/main.tsx` and you'll see the following.